This is a guide to EU flight cancellation compensation.

 When your destination is outside the European Union:

 The exception applies to long-haul flights of more than 3500 kilometres.
 These usually are at least 4-5 hours long flights.
-In this case, if you reach your destination with a delay between 3 - 4 hours, you are entitled to compensation of €300.
+In this case, if you reach your destination with a delay between 3 - 4 hours, you will be entitled to compensation of €300.
 That’s in case you agree to alternative flight offered by the airline.
-If you take a refund - you're entitled to €600.
+If you take a refund - you'll be entitled to €600.